elliotwutingfeng/go-fasttld/README.md

     ╚═ gov 🚩

 === Symbol meanings ===
-🚩 : path to this node is a valid TLD
+🚩 : path to this node is a valid eTLD
 ✅ : path to this node found in example URL host `example.nsw.edu.au`
 ```

 The URL host subcomponents are parsed from right-to-left until no more matching nodes can be found.
 In this example, the path of matching nodes are `au -> edu -> nsw`.
-Reversing the nodes gives the extracted TLD `nsw.edu.au`.
+Reversing the nodes gives the extracted eTLD `nsw.edu.au`.

 ## Acknowledgements